scarborough-courtney/ohimanual/tutorials/ohi-manual.md

 ## Table

 The table displays the target value for each region and the overall study area, with an identifying code (rgn_id), name (rgn_name), and value (value) for each.
+The Table view can be especially useful in quickly finding values for a particular country, given that the user can easily navigate the OHI data using the search bar located on the upper right of the table (caps-sensitive).

 ![](./fig/table_view.png)

-It is possible to search the data using the search bar at the upper right of the table (caps-sensitive).
 It is also possible to search within individual columns by entering the search term at the bottom of each column; this option is more easily displayed by changing the number of records per page to 10 using the drop-down menu.
 Data may also be sorted the arrows at the left of each column name.
 Sorting by rgn_id is the default.

 ---
 output: html_document